-The website for the Trust, which will be publicly accessible at no charge, will contain the following information: (a) the current NAV per Share daily and the prior business day's NAV and the reported closing price; (b) the BZX Official Closing Price in relation to the NAV as of the time the NAV is calculated and a calculation of the premium or discount of such price against such NAV; (c) data in chart form displaying the frequency distribution of discounts and premiums of the Official Closing Price against the NAV, within appropriate ranges for each of the four previous calendar quarters (or for the life of the Trust, if shorter); (d) the prospectus; and (e) other applicable quantitative information.
+The website for the Trust, which will be publicly accessible at no charge, will contain the following information: (a) the current NAV per Share daily and the prior business day's NAV and the reported closing price; (b) the BZX Official Closing Price in relation to the

+NAV as of the time the NAV is calculated and a calculation of the premium or discount of such price against such NAV; (c) data in chart form displaying the frequency distribution of discounts and premiums of the Official Closing Price against the NAV, within appropriate ranges for each of the four previous calendar quarters (or for the life of the Trust, if shorter); (d) the prospectus; and (e) other applicable quantitative information.
 The Trust will also disseminate the Trust's holdings on a daily basis on the Trust's website.
 The price of bitcoin will be made available by one or more major market data vendors, updated at least every 15 seconds during Regular Trading Hours.
-Information about the Benchmark, including key elements of how the Benchmark is calculated, will be publicly available at www.mvisindices.com/.

 The NAV for the Trust will be calculated by the Administrator once a day and will be disseminated daily to all market participants at the same time.
-Quotation and last-sale information regarding the Shares will be disseminated through the facilities of the CTA.
+Quotation and last-sale information regarding the Shares will be disseminated through the facilities of the CTA

-Quotation and last sale information for bitcoin is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters, as well as the Benchmark.
+Quotation and last sale information for bitcoin is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters.
 Information relating to trading, including price and volume information, in bitcoin is available from major market data vendors and from the exchanges on which bitcoin are traded.
 Depth of book information is also available from bitcoin exchanges.
 The normal trading hours for bitcoin exchanges are 24 hours per day, 365 days per year